breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 ## Our first Layout example:

-Just like we did in the Layout chapter of the course, let’s create one page with 2 big sections: one sidebar on the right and one main content on the left.
+Just like we did in the Layout chapter of the course, let’s create one page with 2 big sections: one sidebar on the right and one main content on the left.🤪

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/th7uLrow/6/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>